Dell PowerConnect Switches vs ExtremeSwitching comparison

 More Dell PowerConnect Switches Cons →

-"Their pricing could be a bit cheaper, as Huawei switches offer better pricing.""ExtremeSwitching has many features but having come from Cisco environments, there is a steep learning curve to learning all the functionality.""The interface could be improved.""The solution as a whole has hardware quality issues.""ExtremeSwitching switches are not prevalent in the industry, so it's harder to go online and research how to deploy their APs or switches.
-There is a broader user community for Cisco and Juniper because they've been around for a while and everybody has a bit of knowledge they can publish online.""We noticed over the years that the price of the Extreme Switches has been rising and this will become a concern in the future.""ExtremeSwitching is scalable to a certain extent for SME-segmented IP.""The training and resources for learning are lacking."
+"It could be cheaper in general.""ExtremeSwitching has many features but having come from Cisco environments, there is a steep learning curve to learning all the functionality.""The licensing is expensive.""ExtremeSwitching switches are not prevalent in the industry, so it's harder to go online and research how to deploy their APs or switches.
+There is a broader user community for Cisco and Juniper because they've been around for a while and everybody has a bit of knowledge they can publish online.""The solution lacks a cyber asset attack capability.""Their pricing could be a bit cheaper, as Huawei switches offer better pricing.""The training and resources for learning are lacking.""I believe they should be more aggressive in terms of pricing."

 More ExtremeSwitching Cons →